 1. Provide suitable descriptive statistics relevant to this analysis.

+Grading: 8/10. -2 (see table for comments).

 Method:

 As the scientific question focuses mostly on the association with delivery of babies that are small for gestational age (SGA), descriptive statistics were provided within groups defined by whether or not the mother delivered a baby that was SGA as well as for the entire sample.
 Descriptive statistics included for continuous variables (maternal height, maternal age, parity, infant birthweight, and gestational age) were (arithmetic) mean, standard deviation, minimum and maximum.
 Descriptive statistics included for binary variables (maternal smoking behavior, and sex of infant) were percentages.